SirJonthe/jobs/README.md

 * Registering multiple callbacks per event.
 * Removing only one subscribed event callback rather than all for a single event.
 * Functional time scaling.
+* Instead of capping durations if they exceed the maximum allowed duration, maybe we should temporarily scale the job's time scale down to match the target time cap, although this would also affect children.